-- Contact with water (water has bacteria that can cause infections)
+- Contact with water (because it has bacteria that can cause infections)

 Make a follow-up appointment at least 24 hours after surgery.
-Your ophthalmologist can monitor your eyes for signs of complications.
+Your eye surgeon can monitor your eyes for signs of complications.

-Photorefractive keratectomy (PRK) is a vision correction procedure for myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregularly shaped cornea) and presbyopia (age-related farsightedness).
+Photorefractive keratectomy (PRK) is a vision correction procedure for myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregularly shaped cornea), and presbyopia (age-related farsightedness) that lasts indefinitely.

-PRK is a great alternative to LASIK surgery, and surgeons recommend it for people with thin corneas.
+PRK is a great alternative to LASIK surgery; surgeons recommend it for people with thin corneas.
 The procedure is similar to LASIK.
-However, the main differences are the flap creation processes and the recovery timelines.
+However, the flap creation processes and recovery timelines are the main differences.

-The vast majority of people who undergo PRK see a significant improvement in their vision.
-According to eye experts, the procedure's overall success rate is over 95%.5
+Most PRK patients see a significant improvement in their vision.
+Eye experts say the procedure’s overall success rate is over 95 percent.5

-PRK enhancement is also an option for those who are not satisfied with the results, or in the case of visual regression.
+PRK enhancement is also an option for those who don’t find the results satisfactory or in the case of visual regression.